ahmeddawod12/performance.github.io/README.md

-This is my first project, which is designed to measure the performance of four companies in the same sector (Commercial Sector) and to develop solutions for the company where I work.
-This project represents our inaugural analysis of four companies within the commercial sector over a three-year period, from 2021 to 2023, segmented by quarters.
-The database utilized in this analysis is **entirely hypothetical** and does not reflect actual figures or pertain to any real-world company. https://ahmeddawod12.github.io/performance.github.io/
+This project is our inaugural analysis, designed to evaluate the performance of four companies within the commercial sector over a three-year period, from 2021 to 2023, segmented by quarters.
+The database used in this analysis is entirely hypothetical and does not reflect actual figures or pertain to any real-world companies.
+Click the link to directly access the project. https://ahmeddawod12.github.io/performance.github.io/